Article

 Potential Impact of the Biden Administration’s Climate Change Agenda on Financial Institutions

-By Alma Angotti, Chris Snyder, Kathryn Rock
+By Alma Angotti, Kathryn Rock

 Recently, regulators overseeing the US financial system, including the Federal Reserve Board (the Fed), the New York State Department of Financial Services (NYDFS), and the US Securities and Exchange Commission (SEC), have signaled their plans to increase focus on climate-related risks to the financial sector.
 Under the new Biden administration, there is reason to believe the momentum toward incorporating risks resulting from climate change into financial institutions’ (FI) risk frameworks will continue.